therealmazin/Music-generation/README.md

 # Music, Instrumental, and Lyrics Generator

 This project is a web application for generating music, instrumentals, and rap lyrics.
 It uses various APIs and models to create content based on user input.
-The application is built with Streamlit, a Python library for creating interactive web apps.

 ## Features